This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Q: For men, it's a little lower than where they would wear their belt!

-Dr. Ishizaka: Yes.
-There is a method to tighten the lower pelvis (about 2 fingers below the ilium), which is also effective.
+Dr. Ishizaka: That's right.
+There is also a method of tightening the pelvis a little lower (3-4 cm below the ilium: about 2 fingers below), which is also effective.

 You can wear it around your ilium, almost like a belt, or around your pelvis (3-4 cm below your ilium).
 There are two positions to choose from depending on your purpose.

-Dr. Ishizaka: Take a deep breath, and squeeze lightly when you exhale a little.
-On the other hand, it is effective to squeeze the pelvic belt when you inhale and exhale completely, but you don't have to do that with the apron.
-It's good to inhale, exhale lightly, and squeeze.
-If you apply too much abdominal pressure, the purpose will change.
+Ishizaka Sensei: Take a deep breath and squeeze lightly when you exhale a little.
+On the other hand, it is effective to squeeze the pelvic belt when you inhale and exhale completely, but you don't need to do that with the apron.
+It's best to inhale, exhale lightly, and then squeeze.
+If you apply too much abdominal pressure, it will change its purpose.

 Q: I get it!
 So you inhale and then exhale lightly to tighten it!!!

-Professor Ishizaka: To sum it up again, hook it as close as possible to the ilium, or to the pelvis (3-4 cm below the ilium), inhale, exhale lightly, rotate it around, and tie it in front.
-This is the key point.
+Professor Ishizaka: To sum up once again, hook it as close as possible to your ilium, or to your pelvis (3-4 cm below your ilium), inhale, exhale lightly, circle it around, and tie it in front.
+This is the key.

 Dr. Ishizaka: Pelvic belts come in a variety of shapes and types depending on where you want to tighten them, but with an apron, you can get different effects just by changing the position where you tighten it.

-Also, unlike pelvic belts, it doesn't get stuffy even when you wear it, which is nice.
+Also, unlike a pelvic belt, it doesn't get stuffy even when you wear it, which is great.

 Even so, people in the past really thought things through.
-Aprons, which have been around since the Edo period, make sense.
+The idea of wearing aprons, which have been around since the Edo period, makes sense.

 Q: Thank you for today!

-Professor Ishizaka: No, no. I'm glad I could help.
+Professor Ishizaka: No, no. I'm glad I could be of help.

-So, here are the 3 points I learned today!
+So, here are three things I learned today!

-1. The place where you tighten it is around the "belt"!
+1. The place to tighten it is around the "belt"!
 Tighten it around the protruding hip bone called the ilium.

-2. When tightening, inhale (and exhale a little) and tighten it in front.
+2. When tightening, inhale (and exhale a little) and tighten the front.

-3. For women (especially after childbirth), it can also be effective to tighten the pelvis slightly below the ilium!
+3. For women (especially those after childbirth), tightening the pelvis slightly below the ilium can also be effective!

 So it seems that it is true that it "reduces the burden on your lower back."